senecajs/senecajs.org/src/pages/get-started/index.md

 Then there are the messages you'd like to receive.
 You specify the property patterns that you care about, and Seneca (with a little configuration help) makes sure that you get any messages sent by other services that match those patterns.
 The patterns are very simple: just a list of key-value pairs that must match the top-level properties of the JSON message document.

+## About this Guide

+This guide will walk you through seneca principles and teach you how to build microservices with it.

+All the samples are available on the [getting-started github repositery][getting-started-repo], and you might like to have the [api documentation][api-doc] open at your side.

+And now, let's build some microservices!

 ## A simple microservice
 Let's start with some code.
 Here's a service that sums two numbers: